ropensci-review-tools/autotest/README.md

 primarily works by scraping documented examples for all functions, and mutating the parameters input to those functions.

-**This package is very unstable and subject to ongoing development (Feb, 2021)**
+**This package is very unstable and subject to ongoing development (Jun, 2021)**

 ## Installation